-Contributions.
-Contributions for teachers are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
-Teachers contribute 5 percent of salary.
-The Local Education Agencies (LEAs) make employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
-Per the statutory provisions governing the TCRS, the employer contribution rate cannot be less than 4 percent, except for in years when the maximum funded level, approved by the TCRS Board of Trustees, is reached.
+Contributions - Contributions for teachers are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly or by automatic cost controls set out in law.
+Teachers contribute 5% of salary.
+The LEAs make employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
+Per the statutory provisions governing the TCRS, the employer contribution rate cannot be less than 4.00%, except for in years when the maximum funded level, approved by the TCRS Board of Trustees, is reached.
 By law, employer contributions for the Teacher Retirement Plan are required to be paid.
 The TCRS may intercept the state shared taxes of the sponsoring governmental entity of the LEA if the required employer contributions are not remitted.
-Employer contributions for the year ended June 30, 2017 to the Teacher Retirement Plan were \$58,853, which is 4 percent of covered payroll.
+Employer contributions for the year ended June 30, 2018 to the Teacher Retirement Plan were \$101,087, which is 4.00% of covered payroll.
 The employer rate, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.